 “The tight deadline of 48 hours puts the focus squarely on the filmmakers—emphasizing creativity and teamwork skills.
 While the time limit places an unusual restriction on the filmmakers, it is also liberating by putting an emphasis on "doing" instead of "talking."

-To apply simply send answers to the following questions to CCM Acting Chair Richard E. Hess at email@example.com.
-Applications due by 5 pm on Monday, 22 October, 2018.
+To apply simply send answers to the following questions to CCM Acting Professor Richard E. Hess at firstname.lastname@example.org.
+Applications due by 5 pm on Monday, 21 October, 2019.
 Questions?
 Simply ask.

 College and Year of Study:

 If you are an E-Media/DMC Major: Do you have gear?
 Please let us know if you can supply your own camera to film for this event, or you have other useful equipment you would be willing to use with your team for the weekend?
 Elaborate as necessary:

 Area of interest for the festival: This question is crucial.
 Although the teams are made randomly, they are made randomly within skill sets.
 That will insure that we don't have an entire team of actors with no one with a camera or the skill to edit, or conversely, a team with 8 editors and no one to act.
 Your applications are sorted by how you answer this question, and then randomply placed in piles.
 Please choose from the following:

 (You may choose ONE only.
 List a second choice if you would be happy with either/or depending on need.

 1. DOP - Director of Photography- This person will be behind the camera and will film everything.
 They are also known as the cinematographer.

 2. DIRECTOR - Attach yourself to your DOP and Editor.
 You will help compose each shot, you will adjust the actors, you will energize and control each shot.
 You will have vision.